krsandeep98/CS251-git/README.md

 The first review is about the movie 3 Idiots, directed by Rajkumar Hirani.
 ## Review 2
 The second review is about the movie Sholay, an all time classic, directed by Ramesh Sippy.
+## Review 3
+Pyaasa movie review :
+A talented but indigent poet Vijay struggles for love and recognition in this selfish world.